 Michael tended to be superstitious, and on our cab ride to the restaurant, he kept saying that if we were seated despite arriving late, it would be a good sign for the deal, whereas if we had missed our reservation, it would be a bad omen.
 I engaged in the joke with a nervous laugh.

-Thankfully, when we arrived, despite being 30 minutes late for our reservation, we were seated.
-Michael ordered the highest priced champagne on the menu, then spent much of the meal outside on his phone.
+Thankfully, when we arrived, despite being thirty minutes late for our reservation, we were seated.
+Michael ordered the highest-priced champagne on the menu, then spent much of the meal outside on his phone.
 I sat alone with my expensive champagne while my thoughts ventured all over the place.

-We returned to the lawyers after dinner, around 11:00 PM.
+We returned to the lawyers after dinner, around 11:00 p.m.
 After a few more hours of conversation—and still no settled agreement—Unilever requested follow-ups on a few diligence items, and I went back to the hotel to dig into the data on my laptop while Michael continued with the lawyers.
 We agreed to reconvene first thing in the morning—just a few hours away.
 Back at the hotel, I got into my pajamas and hopped into bed with my computer.
 I felt drained and delirious.
 I put together a few documents, emailed them, and closed my eyes.
-After 90 minutes of sleep I got right back out of bed, showered, and took a cab to the office at 7:00 AM.
+After ninety minutes of sleep I got right back out of bed, showered, and took a cab to the office at 7:00 a.m.

 Time was ticking down.
 After a few more hours of back and forth, we had nearly come to terms.
 Shortly before our noon deadline, I excused myself and went to the bathroom.
 I was completely exhausted, overwhelmed, and feeling out of touch with my own emotions.
-More than anything, I had to pee.
+(But more than anything, I had to pee.)
 In the bathroom, I glanced in the mirror, and it was as if I was looking at myself for the first time in years.
 I began to feel all the emotions—pride, confusion, excitement, fear, loss.
 I was minutes away from potentially saying goodbye to life as I’d known it for the past seven years.
 And despite being on the cusp of a thrilling, life-changing event, I knew that this change would also mean saying goodbye to a huge part of who I was, to the identity I’d arrived at with so much passion.
 I wanted to get back to myself, but at the same time, I didn’t know who I would be without Schmidt’s.

 I said out loud, “Seems like I should cry or something.”
 And as if on cue, the tears came.